 foraus (Swiss Forum on Foreign Policy) generates independent, high-quality recommendations for foreign policy decision-makers and the public, thereby bridging the gap between academia and politics.
 Its non-partisan approach aims to promote an open dialogue and informed decision-making on all aspects of Swiss foreign policy. foraus is a grassroots organization.
 Its success as a think tank is based on its members’ voluntary commitment.
 Members are primarily graduates and young professionals, active in a nationwide network of young researchers and foreign policy enthusiasts.
 The think tank was founded in 2009 and has since become a major civil society actor in the field of foreign policy.

 «Polis180» was the first spin-off of foraus.
 Polis programmes create innovative debating formats that enable a better discussion of the questions that bother us most.
 Whether by organizing a «speed-dating» session with politicians or a crisis simulation with decision-makers, the aim is to inspire a German and international audience with fresh ideas.
 An integral part of the Polis programmes is that members themselves develop policy recommendations, which are then published on the Polis Blog or as a Polis Paper.
 All the analyses are done according to acknowledged academic standards, yet they are also written in an accessible way so as to reach and convince a wider audience.
 What’s more, the members also benefit from workshops and networking events for personal and professional development.
 Recently, «Polis180» was ranked No. 8 of the «Best New Think Tanks 2016» worldwide by the University of Pennsylvania.

 In the European super election year 2017, foraus’ and Polis180’s new sister think tank, «Argo», sets foot in France.
 Argo is set out on March 23rd with their official launch press conference, in Paris.
 Offering an alternative form of political expression for the 21st century, Argo pools policy ideas and expertise through a crowdsourcing platform, following the foraus model, allowing individuals regardless of age or profession to have a hand in shaping the policies that affect their lives.
 Through its outreach branch, the think tank actively reaches out to those voices across society (in schools, religious groups, unions, and associations) that are hardest to hear, and working to make policy challenges accessible in exchange for experience and inspiration, for stories and ideas.
 These exchanges in turn inform the think tank’s policy outputs.
 This exchange reduces the gap between policy and people and gives leverage for Argo to place their policy proposals with decision makers.
 Argo describe themselves as inclusive, fact-based, global, and optimistic.
 Sourcing and delivering innovative policy ideas and revitalising the public debate in this way, the think tank offers a means of democratic expression not beholden to party politics or to the electoral calendar.

 Agora describes itself as the UK's open forum for foreign policy.
 Agora provides a platform for people who are knowledgeable and passionate about international affairs.
 The aim is to create and grow a community that combines the intellectual rigour of academia with the professional standards of a think tank.
 Agora supports their members in developing ideas and empower them to influence foreign policy outside of the conventional channels.
 Agora works to produce informed, creative, and pragmatic foreign policy proposals.
 Through their blogs, briefings, reports, and events we allow a wide range of voices to participate in the key debates on the future of international relations.
 Agora will officially launch in London in November 2017.
 You can find out more and watch them develop by visiting their website and social media channels.

-EU: Brussels Think Tank
+Mosaik: Brussels Think Tank

 The foraus branch in Brussels used to focus mostly on Swiss foreign policy issues related to bilateral relations between Switzerland and the European Union (EU).
 In 2017, the branch is planning to become a more independent organization with a broader focus.
 The agenda will mainly focus on the future of the European Union and the EU’s relations with third country actors.
 Ultimately, our Brussels branch wants to introduce a more participatory approach to the vast think tank landscape of Europe’s capital.